elephantscale/HI-labs/hadoop-dev/hbase/intro/README.txt

 do a 'scan' after the delete

+== STEP 14) Examining HBase files in HDFS
+HBase stores data in HDFS
+Either open HDFS Web UI or  Hue Web UI navigate to directory : /hbase explore the directory structure.
+Q : how are the tables stored?

+Navigate to your table directory
+Q : Do you see more directories under there?
+What do they represent?

+Navigate further into the dir structure
+Do you see the actual file where data is stored?
+If not, your table hasn't be saved to disk yet (not flushed) Go to HBase shell and flush your table
+HINT : flush 'table_name'

+Now inspect  HDFS storage directory, do you see the data file?

-== STEP 14)  delete the entire table you just created Hint : drop
+== STEP 15)  delete the entire table you just created Hint : drop